Managing Background Jobs in Tableau Server

 Note: Doing a Refresh Now from the Data Sources page will only show the LUID information in the Job Details dialog box.

 Important!
-Jobs that existed 24 hours or newer before an upgrade to Tableau Server 2019.4 will not have data for Average Queue Time, Average Run Time, Last Successful Run Time, and Job Creator on the Jobs page.
+Jobs that existed 24 hours or less before an upgrade to Tableau Server 2019.4 will not have data for Average Queue Time, Average Run Time, Last Successful Run Time and Job Creator on the Jobs page.

 There are several types of tasks: